 Artificial Intelligence and Foreign Policy

-Therefore, a global race has broken out for states to control AI in both civilian and military spheres.
+Therefore, there is a perceived global race between states to control AI in both civilian and military spheres.
 By developing national AI strategies, countries aim to develop optimal ecosystems for the research and advancement of AI technologies.
 Many actors have reached an understanding that AI will be an enormously important criterion for success for science, society, and especially the economy in the future.

-Artificial Intelligence poses three central problems for German and European foreign policy:
+Artificial Intelligence poses four central problems for German and European foreign policy:

 Trade and Economic Policy Challenges due to the Increasing Added Value of AI

-Breakthroughs in the fields of speech- and facial-recognition have recently been seen; this progress is enabled by Deep Machine Learning.
-Similar to transferring technologies from the private sector into the military realm, the dual-use capabilities of these technologies are also recognizable.
+Breakthroughs in the AI subfields of machine and deep learning have given rise to new speech- and facial-recognition technologies, among many others.
+Advanced technologies have been applied in uncountable private sector and public sector applications, coming into contact with individuals in all corners of the world, and not always in a good way.
+More and more, we see AI technologies infringing upon basic human rights.
 Greater reliability in identifying individuals based on biometric characteristics can be used not only preventatively to fight crime, but can also be applied repressively to monitor and control populations.
 Foreign policy, therefore, has the task of closely following developments in this field and scrutinizing their ethical and human-rights implications.

 The Project “Artificial Intelligence and Foreign Policy” is in cooperation with Stiftung Neue Verantwortung, Mercator Institute, and the German Federal Foreign Office.